LaunchPadLab/token-master/README.md

 Simple token logic for providing (temporary) restricted access.
 No routing, views, controllers, or mailers, just logic that you can use wherever and whenever you want.

-Tokens can be used for any action, such as inviting, confirming, or resetting passwords.
+Tokens can be used for any action that needs the access, such as inviting, confirming, or resetting passwords.
 These actions can be considered *tokenable actions*.

 Tokenable actions can be attributed to any model, not just users.
 These models then become *tokenable models*.